1962 Australian Drivers' Championship

 The 1962 Australian Drivers' Championship was a CAMS sanctioned motor racing title for drivers of Formula Libre racing cars.
 The winner of the title, which was the sixth Australian Drivers' Championship, was awarded the 1962 CAMS Gold Star.

+The championship was won by Bib Stillwell driving a Cooper T53 Coventry Climax FPF.

 Schedule

 The championship was contested over a six race series.